-C2PA turned out to be that mechanism.
-We've been prototyping a provenance pipeline and are in the process of applying for membership in the Coalition.
-Here's what we've learned so far, and why we think the VFX industry has both a problem to solve and an opportunity to help solve it.
+We believe C2PA is that standard.
+At SpinVFX we're building a content provenance gateway for our pipeline, and we've been accepted for membership in the Coalition to help shape where it goes next for our industry.
+Here's what we've learned, and why we think the VFX industry has both a problem to solve and an opportunity to help solve it.

 C2PA has built something impressive